OpenWaterAnalytics/EPANET-Matlab-Toolkit/README.md

 * [EPANET](https://github.com/OpenWaterAnalytics/epanet) The OpenWaterAnalytics (OWA) EPANET version is recommended instead of the one provided by the EPA.gov website, as a number of bugs have been fixed in the OWA version.

 # How to use the class #
-Download the folder `Download ZIP`, set the run path in Matlab within the saved folder, and run `TEST.m`.
+Download the folder `Download ZIP`, set the run path in Matlab within the saved folder, and run `RunTests.m`.
 This will execute all the commands which have been implemented in the Class.

 Example: